Alec Myers Flight Training –

 What if you or your doctor don’t feel part B applies to exactly you as-is?
 Then unfortunately you don’t qualify for a Category 4 medical, and you will have to apply for a Category 3 medical instead, which takes longer.
 Contact me for advice if that is the case.

-ECG: Regardless of what anyone tells you, even if you are over 40 you do not need an ECG for a category 4 medical for your purpose.
+ECG: Regardless of what anyone tells you, even if you are over 40 you do not need an ECG for a category 4 medical for a Student Pilot Permit.
 Do not delay your application or complicate it by submitting an ECG.
 Do not include any extra information like eyesight reports, letters from your doctor, or test results.
 If you do, your application will be rejected.

 Some people reading this page will be returning to flight training after a long gap – maybe even 20 or 30 years.
 Those people will probably have held a medical certificate at that time period, even if they now have absolutely no records or documents relating to it.
 If that is you, then you should not complete this form and you should not send it to Transport Canada.
 Instead, I have very good news for you, but I’m not going to tell you what it is and what to do next until you email me directly.